redphx/better-xcloud/README.md

 - **Disable xCloud analytics**
   > The analytics contains statistics of your streaming session, so I'd recommend to allow analytics to help Xbox improve xCloud's experence in the future.
 - **Hide footer and other UI elements**

+<sup>(*)</sup> By default (for compatibility reasons) xCloud only uses high quality codec profile when you use Tizen TV or Chrome/Edge/Chromium browser on Chrome/MacOS.
+Enable this setting will give you the best experience no matter what platform & browser you're on.

 ## How to use
 1. Install [Tampermonkey extension](https://www.tampermonkey.net/) on suppported browsers.
 It's also available for Firefox on Android.